 In 2015 Billy released “Fired Oak“, a project combining jazz and folk music.
 The album was recorded, mixed and co-produced by Grant Bain who won the Solid State Logic Award for his work on the album!
 The album is available from all major download/streaming services.
 Solid copies are available here!

-Since studying, Billy has been working as an in demand sideman performing/recording worldwide with artists such as renowned pianist John Law and Bristol based funk outfit The LBJBs.
+Since studying, Billy has been working as an in demand sideman performing and recording worldwide.
+He is currently drummer for Bristol-based funk outfit The LBJBs.